Until a few years ago, every online business owner used to start their media marketing campaign solely by keeping the ‘big daddy’ in mind.

 They’re generally bonus resources.
 If you don’t have the time to create more content, a simple checklist will do.
 The idea is to help the visitor take the first step after reading your article.

 Marketing technology has come a long way.
-You can do much more than simply adding an opt-in form in the right sidebar of your blog (that typically has less than 1% conversion rate).
+You can do much more than simply adding an opt-in form in the right sidebar of your blog (that typically has less than 1 percent conversion rate).

 But, if they’re so effective, then what’s the roadblock that may prevent you from using them?

-So you need to test triggering them at the appropriate time.
+You need to test triggering them at the appropriate time.
 Your audience might like to spend 30 seconds on your website before they give you their email.
-Or maybe 5 seconds will also do.

 Your visitors should not feel intruded on or tricked into giving their email.
 Don’t show the popups and banner ads repeatedly to a visitor after he has shown disinterest in giving you his email.